 The Quaker conception of Christ

-Early Friends referred to their direct experiential relationship with God using a variety of different terms: Inward Christ, Inward Light (though not “Inner Light”), The Seed, and “leadings”.
+Early Friends referred to their direct experiential relationship with God using a variety of different terms: Inward Christ, Inward Light (though not “Inner Light”), The Seed, and as a “leading”.
+When they used the word Christ to refer to God’s inward work in all people, this is in many ways similar to how other Christians refer to the Holy Spirit.

 The word Christ is Greek for “messiah” or savior.
 Early Quakers believed that the living Christ was one with God from the beginning of time and still present in their midst in the present — teaching, healing, transforming, liberating, and leading the Quaker community.
 They made no distinction between their present-time inward relationship with Christ and the historical Jesus.
-Many Friends today use the word Christ to refer to God’s spirit at work in their lives, but do not see this as identical with Jesus.
+Many Friends today use the word Christ to refer to God’s spirit at work in their lives, but do not see this as identical with the historical Jesus, although they would almost certainly see Christ actively at work in Jesus’ life and ministry — perhaps in a way unparalleled in any other human life.

 Friends found these concepts in the Bible, especially. the Gospel of John (often called the “Quaker Gospel”):